avluis/ApHSC/README.md

-	Disable auto start when heat is OFF for both sides				[DONE] Add a proper (GNU v2 Only) license								[DONE] Rewrite Blink function for non-blocking code					[DONE] HeatTimer will run on whichever side is not OFF					[TESTING] Disable autoStartup when both sides are OFF						[TESTING] Change the onBoardLed to indicate HeartBeat						[TESTING] Cancel HeatTimer if Heat Level is changed (both sides)			[TESTING] Add more debug options (but keep separate from serialDebug)		[IMPLEMENTING] Add Processing support (over serial)							[RESEARCHING]
-	Add Controlled Area Network (CAN) capability					[WILL CONSIDER]
+	Disable auto start when heat is OFF for both sides				[DONE] Add a proper (GNU v2 Only) license								[DONE] Rewrite Blink function for non-blocking code					[DONE] HeatTimer will run on whichever side is not OFF					[DONE] Disable Auto Startup when both sides are OFF					[DONE] Change the onBoardLed to indicate HeartBeat						[DONE] Cancel HeatTimer if Heat Level is changed (either side)			[DONE] Add more debug options (separate from prior debug option)		[DONE] Add Processing support (to control over serial)					[RESEARCHING] Add Controlled Area Network (CAN) broadcasting					[WILL CONSIDER]

 # Releases:
   [v1.0: Initial Release](https://github.com/avluis/ArduinoHeatedSeatController/releases/tag/v1.0)